Home Publication Ethics

 We expect all participants in the publishing process to uphold originality, transparency, fairness, and accountability across the full editorial lifecycle.

-IORO Publication is committed to rigorous and fair scholarly publishing.
+IORO Publications is committed to rigorous and fair scholarly publishing.
 Our ethics framework is aligned with internationally recognized guidance, including COPE principles and standard editorial best practices.

 Authors' Responsibilities